 2002-03: Regin was all over the map in tournament play and was a key player for the Danish team in each competition.
 At the 2002 U18 WJCs, Regin scored 2 goals and recorded 22 penalty minutes in just 4 games.
 The following year at the same tournament, Regin was more disciplined finishing with just 6 penalty minutes and 2 assists in 5 games.
 Regin also took part in the U20 WJC tournament scoring 2 goals in 5 games.
 Denmark played in Division I in all instances.
 Regin also competed in 24 matches with Herning in the Danish League.

-9pt”>2003-04: Regin had an impressive rookie season in the Danish League, winning the “rookie of the year” award.
+2003-04: Regin had an impressive rookie season in the Danish League, winning the “rookie of the year” award.
 He scored 11 goals and 10 assists in 37 games and recorded 16 penalty minutes, while going an impressive +30 for the year.
 Regin was once again a star in international competition, making a lasting impression at the U18 World Championships where he recorded 5 goals and 4 assist and was one of the best players on a surprisingly good Danish team.
 This tournament was a breakthrough for Regin who really used the chance to impress scouts.
+Regin was drafted in the third round, 87th overall, of the 2004 NHL Draft by the Ottawa Senators.

 2004-05: This was a true breakout season for Regin in the Danish League.
 In 36 contests, Regin scored 19 goals and 27 assists.
 He followed up with an equally impressive playoff performace scoring 13 points in 16 games.
 Once again, Regin took the International tournaments as an opportunity to impress scouts.
 He dominated the Division I 2005 U20 WJCs with a 6 point performance in 5 games played.
 At the World Championships, Regin notched 3 assists in 6 agames.